shmruin/ud_nano_unreal4_vr_kitchen_cleanup/README.md

 ![Alt text](screenshots/timer.PNG?raw=true "timer")
  - in `Assets/player/KCPlayerController`
  - spawn dish timer runs every tick of KCPlayerController
- - Calculate the variable `spawnLeft, and when it comes to zero then reset to `spawnDelay` variable
+ - Calculate the variable `spawnLeft`, and when it comes to zero then reset to `spawnDelay` variable
  - global timer is seperately exist to calculate the global game time left

 # License